-Because driving under the influence is so dangerous, the penalties for alcohol or drug related violations are very tough and can include jail, fines and suspension of driving privileges.
-Colorado law does not allow a person to plea bargain out of an alcohol or drug related driving offense.
+Because driving under the influence is exceedingly dangerous, penalties for alcohol or drug related violations are very tough and can include jail, fines and suspension of driving privileges.
+Colorado law does not allow you to plea bargain out of an alcohol or drug related driving offense.
 The only sure way to avoid the consequences is not to use alcohol or drugs at all when driving.